J4yyy/aoc-helper-java/README.md

 </p>

 ## Features
+This Java library helps you to keep your project structure for AdventOfCode simple, output your solutions formatted and keep track of the speed of your solution.
+You can run a whole package or just single classes.
-You can run an entire package of solution classes or test individual classes.
-The only important thing is that your solution class extends the Day class.
+The only important thing is that your solution classes extends the Day class.

+Feel free to give me feedback.

 ## Maven
 ```xml